microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 This means that the refresher that client 1 had included no longer represents the current state of the detached tree.
 If client 2 still has a copy of the detached tree in memory, it must take care not to overwrite it with the copy from the refresher.

+## Future Work

+### Collecting Usage Data

+While we expect that the refresher system provides a valuable tradeoff, we can only make a cost/benefit analysis once we have actual telemetry about its usage.

+Specifically, we want to know:

+1. The peak on client memory overhead in bytes (forest + detached field index + untrimmed commits)
+2. The peak snapshot size overhead in bytes (forest + detached field index + refreshers/detached tree copies recent messages and tail messages)
+3. The total message size overhead in bytes for all messages (refreshers)

+For each of these, it may also be interesting to know the percentage of the overall memory cost this overhead accounts for.
+This is because a 10MB overhead may be fine on top of a 1GB baseline, but wouldn't be fine on top of a 1KB baseline.

+We can then use those metrics to compare them against the following hypothetical alternatives approaches:

+-   Storing all detached trees forever.
+-   Storing none of the detached trees, but including a copy of the detached tree in any commit that detaches a tree.
+-   Storing detached trees for the minimum amount of time +K sequenced edits?

+This last option should enable us to assess the value of implementing the undo window system, and if so, what might be a good K value for it.